PSA · Field Guide · v2.1

 PSA Metrics — Posture & Behavioral Analysis

-PSA v2 classifies each response into one or more behavioural postures using five micro-classifiers.
+PSA v2 classifies each response into one or more behavioural postures using seven micro-classifiers (C0–C4 for standard conversations, CA for agentic pipelines, C3-v3 for agentic self-monitoring).
 The derived metrics below measure the pattern of postures across a conversation — oscillation, entropy, dissolution timing, and composite health.

 IDClassifierWhat it detects